-The Williams Lake Community Forest is a 50/50 partnership established in 2014 between the Williams Lake Indian Band and City of Williams Lake.
+The Williams Lake Community Forest is a 50/50 partnership established in 2014 between the Williams Lake First Nation and City of Williams Lake.

 The WLCF Annual Allowable Cut (AAC) is 40,000 m3.
 The over-arching Management Intent is to sustainably manage the Community Forest and operate a viable forestry business where revenues generated from forest operations support the implementation of Management Goals.